PabloNH00/rosa_robot/rosa_description/README.md

 # rosa_description

 This include the xacro model for URDF besides other configuration and launcher files.
-This is also the main package for navigation and slam although it could be launched in different ways.
+This is also the main package for navigation and slam, due to its nature linked to the URDF model and its transform tree, although it could be launched in different ways.

-## Instal dependencies
+## Install dependencies

     cd rosa_ws
     sudo apt install ros-humble-navigation2 ros-humble-nav2-bringup
     sudo apt install ros-humble-slam-toolbox
-    rosdep install -i --from-path src
+    rosdep install -i --from-path src/rosa_robot/rosa_description

 ## config/
 <details>